 The HyperRAM devices are considered to be powered-off when the array power supply (VCC) drops below the VCC Lock-Out voltage (VLKO).
 At the VLKO level, the HyperRAM device will have lost configuration or array data.
-However, if during a voltage drop the VCC stays above VLKO the part will stay initialized and will work correctly when VCC is again above VCC minimum.

-During Power-Down or voltage drops below VLKO, the array power supply voltages must also drop below VCC Reset (VRST) for a Power Down period (tpD) for the part to initialize correctly when the power supply again rises to VCC minimum.
+During Power-Down or voltage drops below VLKO, the array power supply voltages must also drop below Vcc Reset (VRST) for a Power Down period (tpD) for the part to initialize correctly when the power supply again rises to Vcc minimum.
 See Figure 21 - Power Down or Voltage Drop.

 If during a voltage drop the VCC stays above VLKO the part will stay initialized and will work correctly when VCC is again above VCC minimum.
-If VCC does not go below and remain below VRST for greater than tPD, then there is no assurance that the POR process will be performed.
+If VCC does not go below and remain below VRST for greater than t{PD}, then there is no assurance that the POR process will be performed.
 In this case, a hardware reset will be required ensure the HyperRAM device is properly initialized.